bookercodes/articles/input-validation-in-express-with-express-validator.md

 <strong>app.use(validator());</strong></code>
 </pre>

-There is only one thing you need to watch out for and that is, you must `use` express-validator *after* you `use` the [body parser middleware](https://github.com/expressjs/body-parser)*.
-If you do not, express-validator will not work.
-This is because without the body parser middleware, it would be impossible for express-validator to parse the values to validate!
+There is only one thing you need to watch out for and that is, you must `use` express-validator *after* you `use` the [body parser middleware](https://github.com/expressjs/body-parser).
+If you don't, express-validator will not work.
+This is because without the body parser middleware, it would not be possible to parse the values to validate.

 ### Validation